— The City of Buffalo Lake was founded in the year 1876 by John Riebe, who worked for the railroad.

 — The Cities of Buffalo Lake and Hector are both located in Renville County.

-- The City of Stewart’s Mayor is Jason Peirce, and the population is about 550.
+— The City of Stewart’s Mayor is Jason Peirce, and the population is about 550.
+The Mayor of Buffalo Lake is Wayne Carrigan.
+The Mayor of Hector is Janis Weikle.

-- The Buffalo Lake/Hector School District added Stewart to its name in 2010.
-They are now the Mustangs of Buffalo Lake/Hector/Stewart.
+— The Buffalo Lake-Hector School District added Stewart to its name in 2010.
+They are now the Mustangs of Buffalo Lake-Hector-Stewart.
 The name change gave the new students, as well as the town, an identity in the new School District since the closure of the McLeod West District.